salieri11/concord-bft/README.md

 ### Athena

-Once dependencies are installed, make sure you have initialized the P2_blockchain submodule.
+Once dependencies are installed, make sure you have initialized the submodules.
 The first time you build, this is done by:

 ```shell
 athena$ git submodule init